The MK Marathon is sponsored by Rightmove

 The race director and the emergency services reserve the right to stop the race at any time, if deemed necessary.
 These would be in circumstances beyond our control and no refunds would be given.

-If you have any questions or queries regarding the MK Marathon and Supporting Events please refer to our comprehensive Common Questions section of our website or click here
+If you have any questions or queries regarding the MK Marathon and Supporting Events please refer to our comprehensive FAQs page of our website or click here